-Meniscal cysts are more frequent on the lateral side of the knee, usually appearing as a tender lump along the joint line.
+Meniscal cysts are more frequent on the lateral side of the knee, often in association with a horizontal tear of the meniscus.
 External rotation of the tibia may cause the lateral mass to become more prominent, while internal rotation of the tibia may cause the mass to completely disappear.
-The diagnosis can be confirmed with MRI.
+Ultrasound may be useful in establishing the presence of fluid in the lump, and the diagnosis can be confirmed with MRI.

 Meniscal cysts.
 Lantz B and Singer KM.
 Clin Sports Med.
 1990 Jul;9(3):707-25.